Facebook Ads vs Google Ads: Choose The Right One For Your Brand

 What you could do to increase visibility is to use a Google Brand Account and boost SEO through customer reviews of your business.

 The main benefit of the Google Display Network is that it helps to reach people with targeted Display ads.
 They could be browsing random websites, watching YouTube videos, or checking their Gmail account.

 Many heated debates have erupted over Google Ads vs Facebook ad campaigns.
 But keep in mind that it is not one against the other.
 It is what works best for your company and product.
-The most important thing is to gather data from all of these ad campaigns so that you can track their performance.
+The most important thing is to gather data from all of these ad campaigns so that you can track their performance and conversion rate.
+To do so, you can start using Facebook ads analytics, for example.
 If you're not sure where to begin, here are some free templates to keep on hand:

 WRITTEN BYDominyka Vaičiūnaitė

 Dominyka is a copywriter at Whatagraph with a background in product marketing and customer success.
 Her degree in Mass Communications/Media Studies helps her to use simple words to explain complex ideas.
 In addition to adding value to our landing pages, you can find her name behind numerous product releases, in-app notifications, and guides in our help center.

 Get marketing insights direct to your inbox